 My number one question for the add-on for the day is: Do you offer a second photographer?
 Before I go further here with my explanation and details, I’ll answer this upfront with you: I am a solo wedding photographer and do not offer a second photographer for the wedding day.
 Gasp!!!
 There are countless articles written by local and national wedding blogs, websites like The Knot, and even other wedding professionals that will almost always tell you that you absolutely need a second (or even third) photographer.
 They will tell you that there is absolutely NO way a single photographer can accurately capture your day.

 I am here today to tell you that it IS possible to capture a wedding with one photographer.
-I’ve covered over 60 weddings to date – all on my own.
+I’ve covered close to 100 weddings to date – all on my own.
 From small intimate weddings to a guest count of 300, I’ve done it all and most importantly, loved every single second of it.
 Why don’t I offer a second photographer?
 I have a number of reasons and I’ll share them with you now.

 - Reliability and Trust: If there would ever come a time where I would bring someone on to work with me, it would need to be – absolutely NEED to be – the same person every single time.
 Efficiency and consistency is necessary for me.
 My system is pretty rock solid, so training someone new for every wedding on how I manage my day would essentially take time away from my couples.

 - Less Intrusive: I have found that having one photographer throughout the events of the day is less intrusive.
 During first looks with the bride and Dad, the bride and groom, etc., having multiple people with multiple cameras in your face can take away from the moment.
 I like to stay at a distance to observe and document.
 Out of sight, out of mind.
 I’ve had some previous clients tell me that they had guests comment that after they viewed their galleries they didn’t even know they had a photographer!
 Mission accomplished.
 I am not there to create a show for your guests, nor do I want a second photographer doing so.